 It covers services like amusement facilities, entertainment events, services of AC 5-star hotels, sporting events, gambling, services of race club, etc.

-With these GST details, you must also know that a few goods and commodities have been re-classified under the slab rates listed below as of 1st October 2019.
+With these GST details, you must also know that a few goods and commodities have been re-classified under the slab rates listed below.

 Additionally, the new cess has also been introduced on a few items.